godot sisters...

 >less than 5% of cash and cash equivalents

-So a literal fuck all of liquid assets lost.
+So a literal frick all of liquid assets lost.
 This is why businesses invest in fixed assets, money disappears often, especially when banks are involved.

 Anonymous